PC auto insurance has you covered in .

 Ottawa consistently ranks among the most congested cities in Canada.
 Whether you’re caught in rush hour traffic coming in from Kanata or struggling to make your way through to Byward Market, Ottawa’s traffic can cause plenty of undue stress.
 And the last thing you need to worry about when you’re stressed out in traffic is if your car insurance coverage is adequate for your needs.

-As a car insurance broker, we shop at up to nine car insurance companies to ensure you receive the best rates we can get for your situation.
+As a car insurance broker, we shop at up to eight car insurance companies to ensure you receive the best rates we can get for your situation.
 And we are available 24/7 to help you with any claims.

 Plus, we reward you for every dollar you spend with a PC Financial Mastercard®.